|Rear Adm. John B. Nowell, Jr.

 Rear Adm.
-Wetherald is a native of Seattle.
-He is a graduate of the University of Washington with a Bachelor of Arts in Economics and received his commission from the Naval Reserve Officers' Training Corps program at Washington in 1984.
+Nowell is a native of Hickory, N.C.
+He is a distinguished graduate of the U.S. Naval Academy with a Bachelor of Science degree in Ocean Engineering, and holds a Master of Science Degree in Weapons Systems Engineering from the Naval Postgraduate School.

 His sea tours included duty on ships home ported in East and West coast ports as well as in Japan and Italy, and include USS Callaghan (DDG 994), USS Bunker Hill (CG 52), USS Arleigh Burke (DDG 51) and USS The Sullivans (DDG 68).
 Nowell commanded USS Porter (DDG 78) from April 2002 to December 2003.
 While under Nowell’s command, Porter surge deployed to U.S. 5th and 6th Fleets for Operation Iraqi Freedom where she conducted Tomahawk strikes and Theater Ballistic Missile Defense.
 During his tour, Porter earned all Mission Area Excellence Awards and was awarded the Battle Efficiency, Atlantic Fleet Anti-Submarine Warfare Bloodhound and the Golden Anchor Awards.
 While in command of Destroyer Squadron 60/Task Force 65 based in Naples, Italy from 2006 to 2008, he also served as the maritime force commander (Combined Task Force-Bravo) for Joint Task Force Lebanon; commander of Task Force West and Central Africa (CTF-365) and lead a multi-national force of ships, submarines, aircraft, expeditionary partnership teams and land-based forces conducting the inaugural Africa Partnership Station deployment.